-This blog discusses the most important variables determining the length of your car accident settlement.
 Cases that go to trial often require an extended litigation process.
-However, several other factors can affect the time it takes to reach a settlement.
+However, several other factors can affect the time it takes to settle.
 Having an experienced car accident attorney on your side will help you avoid the mistakes that cause settlement delays.

 What Factors Increase the Time It Takes a Car Accident Case to Reach a Settlement?

 1. Duration of Medical Care and the Last Treatment Date

 In most cases, it’s wise to wait to file a suit until you understand the full extent of your medical bills and lost wages.
-Insurance companies often won’t offer a full settlement while the extent of your injuries and medical expenses are still up in the air.
+Insurance companies often won’t offer a full settlement if the extent of your injuries and medical expenses are still unknown.

 If the insurance company offers a settlement when you don’t understand the full extent of your injuries, it will likely be incomplete.
-Accepting a settlement before fully understanding your damages leaves you vulnerable to leaving settlement money on the table.
+If you accept a settlement before fully understanding your damages, you might leave settlement money on the table.

 2. The Amount of Available Car Insurance